 As Stigler prepared to squeeze the trigger, he thought that it was strange that the bomber wasn’t firing back at him.

 Going for a closer look, he saw the gunner dead and most of the crew wounded.
-The plane itself was riddled with bullets and struggling to stay aloft.
+Bullets riddled the plane.
+It struggled to stay aloft.
 In his heart, Stigler knew he would be killing men in cold blood.

-Instead, he opted to do the merciful thing – he signaled to the shocked American pilot and flew with the bomber to prevent it being targeted by anti-aircraft fire.
+Instead, he opted to do the merciful thing.
+Stigler signaled to the shocked American pilot.
+He would escort the bomber to prevent it being targeted by anti-aircraft fire.